lumeland/lume.land/plugins/feed.md

     published: "=date", // The publishing date of every item
     updated: undefined, // The last update of every item
     content: "=children", // The content of every item
+    categories: "=tag", // The categories of every item
     lang: "=lang", // The language of every item
     image: "=cover", // The image of the item
     authorName: "=author.name", // The author of the article